-The Kenwyn Community Fund has £40,000 available in 2019/20 available for eligible community projects.
-Applications will be accepted from 1st September 2019 with a closing date of 31st October 2019.
-Applications will be decided by 31st December 2019.
+The Kenwyn Community Fund has £40,000 available in 2021/22 available for eligible community projects.
+Applications will be accepted from 1st April 2021 with a closing date of 31st May 2021.
+Applications will be decided by 31st July 2021.
+A second round of applications will be accepted from 1st September 2021 with a closing date of 31st October.
+Applications to be decided by 31st December 2021.

 Groups can apply for grants as follows: